micro-os-plus/utils-lists-xpack/website/pages/developer.md

 One possible way to avoid the dynamically allocated list nodes is to embed the list links into the payload objects.
 This is the method used by the **intrusive** lists.
-They are double linked lists that keep two pointers for each linked object.
+They are double linked lists that keep two pointers **inside** each linked object.
 Objects that belong to multiple lists have multiple pairs of pointers, one for each list.

+At the implementation level, this can be achieved by using composition, with the objects storing the pairs of links being members of the payload objects.

+@note
+The iterators must keep track of the offset from the object beginning to the location of the pairs of links.

 ![Intrusive list](intrusive.png)

-For lists that are known to be linked only in a single list, there is a simpler variant:
+For lists that are known to be linked into a single list, there is a simpler variant, with the payload object being derived from the object storing the pairs of links.

+@note
+This saves some computations in the iterators, since the offset to the pair of links is zero.

 ![Low Intrusive list](low-intrusive.png)